everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2023.03.101430

+We present the possibility of creating dynamic combinations of traded pairs.
+Thanks to this, you can load more of your transactions.
+This is a major milestone for WhaleBooks.

+### New Features
+ETD-897 [asset accounts] Highlighting negative running balance.

+### Improvements
+ETD-879 [pairs] Open base and quote combination.

 ## Version 2023.03.071005

 ### Improvements